 As technology advanced in the realm of computerized entertainment, so too did scores and soundtracks.
 Sadly, not always for the better.
 For a time, especially around the invention of disc-reading consoles, the soundscapes crafted for video games were sorely lacking in the mid 90’s.
+But if you were to find out more on how the coming decades have changed the games, you’d truly be astonished.
 Though still prevalent in Japan, there was a severe deficit of imagination when it came to the music in mainstream Western games.
 For every truly unique and dedicated score, we were greeted with dozens of drab soundtracks which, all too often, were just endless reinventions of the same simple background noises.
 The more popular franchises, such as Super Mario and Final Fantasy, were giving us rehashes of a few nostalgic but dated themes, while new franchises weren’t really putting their heart into it.
 North American publishers were busy experimenting with the technology at their fingertips, creating fancier polygons and better shading, while the musicians were taking a backseat to effects-oriented studios.
 It appeared that the visual had circumvented the audio.

 While the mid 90’s saw the rise of Dance Dance Revolution on American shores, arcades were losing a lot of their capital to Sony and Nintendo.
 Japanese games started to hit American shores in much larger quantities, with PaRappa the Rapper and its various spin-offs, making a splash in western game markets.
 But things started to change with the creation of Jet Set Radio.